Mehul1604/A-shell-in-c/README.md

 ## Compiling and Running:
-- Run make in the assigmment folder to compile all the files. (makefile file also present in the folder)
+- Run make in the folder "C-Shell" to compile all the files. (makefile file also present in the folder)
 - Run the executable named "mosh" inside that folder from any other folder and that folder will become your home directory for the shell.
 (A test directory and a .secret file has been included in the folder just for testing out the ls and cd command)

 ## File and Functions